alexair1/Truss/README.md

 ##### What's New?
 * First version, so the whole thing

-For the full version history please contact Alex.
+For the full version history please see CHANGELOG.md.

 ### Installation
 Move Truss.jar file to desired directory, double click to run.